kedacomresearch/libwebstreamer/README.md

 ## prerequisites
   * flatc
-    make sure you have install pkg-config (>=1.8.0)
+    make sure you have install flatc (>=1.8.0)

   * pkg-config
     make sure you have install pkg-config (>=0.29.1)

-  * GStreamer and OpenWebRTC and set enviroment for example in windows
+  * GStreamer and OpenWebRTC and set enviroment
+    for example in windows

     set PKG_CONFIG_LIBDIR=C:\cerbero\x86_64\lib\pkgconfig

     then check if all these installation match your requirment
     ```bash
     $ pkg-config --version
     0.29.1